Tempered Perfect Lattices in the Binary Case: Structure of tempered perfect forms

-We will also need the following converse to Proposition~\ref{oldconj1}.
+We will need the following converse to Proposition~\ref{oldconj1}.

-\begin{proposition} If a rational quadratic form $A$ satisfies parts~(i)-(iv) of Definition~\ref{def:tauperf} with $s + s' \geqslant 4$, then the form also satisfies part~(v) and is thus a tempered perfect form. \end{proposition} \begin{proof} It suffices to prove that~\eqref{rationalityProp} has a unique solution for $a,b,c,u$ when $s + s' \geqslant 4$.
+\begin{proposition} If a rational quadratic form $A$ satisfies parts~(i)-(iv) of Definition~\ref{def:tauperf} with $s + s' \geqslant 4$, then it also satisfies part~(v) and is thus a tempered perfect form. \end{proposition} \begin{proof} It suffices to prove that~\eqref{rationalityProp} has a unique solution for $a,b,c,u$ when $s + s' \geqslant 4$.

 From Section~\ref{subsec:redBases}, $s\leqslant 3$ and $s'\leqslant 3$.
 First suppose $s = 3$.
-The only lattice in $\R^2$ with three pairs of minimal vectors is the hexagonal lattice.
+Then~$L$ is the hexagonal lattice.
 After a change of coordinates, $A = x^2 - xy + y^2$.
-This determines~$a$, $b$, and~$c$.
-By hypothesis, $s'\geqslant 1$, and~$u$ is determined from~(iii) by any one of the vectors in~$S'$.
-When $s' = 3$, the proof is the same, interchanging the roles of~$S$ and~$S'$.
+This determines~$a$, $b$, and~$c$, and~$u$ is determined from~(iii) by any one of the vectors in~$S'$.
+When $s' = 3$, the proof is similar, interchanging the roles of~$S$ and~$S'$.